uk-gov-mirror/defra.forms-engine-plugin/docs/GETTING_STARTED.md

 await server.register({
   plugin,
   options: {
-    cacheName: 'session', // must match a session you've instantiated in your hapi server config /**
+    cache: 'session', // must match a session you've instantiated in your hapi server config.
+Also accepts a CacheService instance for advanced use-cases.
+    /**
      * Options that DXT uses to render Nunjucks templates */